prrvchr/jdbcDriverOOo/README.md

 but uses the `jdbc:*` protocol internally to connect.

-It also provides functionality that the JDBC driver implemented in LibreOffice / OpenOffice does not provide, namely:
+It also provides functionality that the JDBC driver implemented in LibreOffice does not provide, namely:

 - The management of users, roles (groups) and privileges in Base.
 - The use of the SQL Array type in the queries.